ankrutik/notes/aws/solutions_arch_cert/notes.md

 infrequently accessed data; Standard API; 40-200 IOPS

+Use SSDs for fast random access; expensive.
+Use HDD for sequential access, cheaper.

 ## lab: EBS Volumes

 Volume will be in the same AZ as the EC2 instance.